 It would be sufficient to really understand the electron

-Einstein said “it would be sufficient to really understand the electron”.
+Einstein said “You know, it would be sufficient to really understand the electron”.
 At least that’s how Hans Dehmelt quoted him in 1989.
 As for the original source I’m not sure, I think it goes back to Stanford in 1950, but no matter.
 The electron was discovered by J J Thomson in 1897, and here we are 128 years later and people still don’t understand it.
 So much so that people like Frank Wilczek say “to understand the electron is to understand the world”.
 Even though there’s a wealth of evidence and papers telling you about it:

 Coloured-in image by Martin van der Mark, see Is the electron a photon with toroidal topology? by Williamson & van der Mark

 There’s also YouTube videos, such as Jeroen Vleggar’s Are Electrons made of Light?
 (The Williamson & Van der Mark Electron model).
 He published it a couple of weeks ago in his Huygens Optics video blog, and there are 1,724 comments as I speak.
 Well done Jeroen for giving this great paper the publicity it deserves.
 What a shame though that John Graham Williamson and Martin van der Mark are no longer with us.
 They aren’t here to take the model further, or answer questions like what is the confinement mechanism?
 I knew them, I met them, Martin was my house guest once.
 He sent me the coloured-in image above.
 You can see where he commented on my electron article in 2018.
+Note the word twist.
 I know they had the answers.
 What I didn’t know, is that they didn’t have the time.

 A worble embracing itself